conal/quotes/quotes.md

 "Truth emerges more readily from error than from confusion." - Francis Bacon

 "In an honest search for knowledge you quite often have to abide by ignorance for an indefinite period.
 Instead of filling a gap by guesswork, genuine science prefers to put up with it; and this, not so much from conscientious scruples about telling lies, as from the consideration that, however irksome the gap may be, its obliteration by a fake removes the urge to seek after a tenable answer.
 So efficiently may attention be diverted that the answer is missed even when, by good luck, it comes close at hand.
 The steadfastness in standing up to a non liquet, nay in appreciating it as a stimulus and a signpost to further quest, is a natural and indispensable disposition in the mind of a scientist." - Erwin Schrödinger.
 'Nature and the Greeks' and 'Science and Humanism' (Canto Classics)

+"[T]he power of a type system arises from its strictures, which can be selectively relaxed, not its affordances, which sacrifice the ability to draw sharp distinctions." - [Bob Harper](https://lists.seas.upenn.edu/pipermail/types-list/2014/001748.html)